forcedotcom/salesforcedx-vscode/docs/articles/user-guide/org-development-model.md

 - With a manifest file open in the editor, open the command palette (press Ctrl+Shift+P on Windows or Linux, or Cmd+Shift+P on macOS) and run **SFDX: Deploy Source in Manifest to Org**
 - In the Visual Studio Code explorer, right-click a source file or a directory.
 Select **SFDX: Deploy Source to Org**.
 - In a source file that’s open in the editor, right-click anywhere in the editing pane.
 Select **SFDX: Deploy This Source File to Org**.
-- In a source file that’s open in the editor, open the command palette (press Ctrl+Shift+P on Windows or Linux, or Cmd+Shift+P on macOS) and run **SFDX: Deploy This Source File to Org**.
+- With a source file open in the editor, open the command palette (press Ctrl+Shift+P on Windows or Linux, or Cmd+Shift+P on macOS) and run **SFDX: Deploy This Source File to Org**.
 - To deploy files each time you save them, set the user or workspace setting `salesforcedx-vscode-core.push-or-deploy-on-save.enabled` to `true`.

 ## Delete Source